diegopliebana/diegopliebana.github.io/_projects/ptsp.md

 ## Research Contributions

-The PTSP project resulted in several methodological contributions that later influenced research on statistical forward planning, Monte Carlo Tree Search, and General Video Game AI.
+The PTSP project resulted in several methodological contributions that influenced subsequent research on statistical forward planning, Monte Carlo Tree Search, multi-objective optimisation, procedural content generation, and, ultimately, later benchmark frameworks such as General Video Game AI (GVGAI) and Stratega.

 ### A benchmark for real-time planning